JonathanPham/svFSI/README.md

    ```bash
    ccmake ..
    ```
 4. This will automatically search for compilers.
 Follow instructions if necessary.
-Type “c” to configure repeatedly until cmake presents the option “g” for generation.
-Type “g” to create makefiles and exit.
+Pressure “c” to configure repeatedly until cmake presents the option “g” for generation.
+Press “g” to create makefiles and exit.
 Run make in the Build directory:
    ```bash
    make
    ```